ENSANITYel/AWS_work_logs/day3.md

    dnf install httpd -y
    systemctl start httpd
    systemctl enable httpd
-   echo "<h1>server 2<h2>" > /var/www/html/index.html
+   echo " h1 server 2 h1" > /var/www/html/index.html

     but i didnt use sudo so installing of package failed henceforth the rest of it could have done -- sudo su
     OR
    used sudo keyword before all the shells